 - People who like to sleep on top of their mattress.
 For those who prefer not to sink into their mattress, a firm mattress is a particularly safe bet – firmer mattresses usually don’t have the “give” that one finds on softer mattresses and, because of this, most should be sleeping on top of the mattress as opposed to “in” it.

 - Hot sleepers.
 When someone sleeps “on top” of a mattress, they have less of a chance of sleeping hot – in contrast, if someone sinks into a softer mattress (especially something with memory foam), they could feel themselves start to heat up.
 Memory foam can trap heat and direct it back at sleepers, however, if one is on top of a firmer mattress, they have less chance of this happening.

 Who Shouldn’t Get a Firm Mattress?

-- Those who like to sink into their mattress.
-If you like to sink further into your mattress, a firm mattress is probably not the best choice for you.
-You will want to look for something softer, perhaps a mattress that contains memory foam.
+- Those who like to sink into their mattresses.
+Those who like to sink into their mattress and feel enveloped by it might not find a firm mattress to be an excellent choice – they will want to look for something softer, perhaps a mattress that contains memory foam.

 In the end, a firm mattress can be a great fit for stomach sleepers, back sleepers, larger sleepers, and those who just want some extra support – those who are in the market for a firmer mattress should definitely start with these eight fantastic options.